davidchan3320/Angular-WebSample/README.md

 # Angular-WebSample

+### Summary
+This project is for learning Angular.
+Angular is large thing in front-end development.
+However, it is clear and easy to maintain because it is a MVC framework.
+Therefore, it is good practice to learn it.

 ### Requirement
 You have to prepare your MongoDB database.
 This is a sample JSON format which I used in this project.